mmaelicke/scikit-gstat/docs/userguide/variogram.rst

-Therefore one will have to understand how the :class:`Variogram Class <skgstat.Variogram>` works along with some basic knowledge about variography in oder to be able to properly use ``scikit-gstat``.
+Therefore one will have to understand how the :class:`Variogram Class <skgstat.Variogram>` works along with some basic knowledge about variography in order to be able to properly use ``scikit-gstat``.

 However, what we can discuss from the figure, is what a variogram actually is.
 At its core it relates a dependent variable to an independent variable and,